async_postgres/pg_replication

 Begin logical replication streaming from the given slot.

 The callback is invoked for each XLogData or PrimaryKeepalive message received.
 The callback is awaited, providing natural TCP backpressure.
-Within the callback, use sendStandbyStatus to acknowledge received data.
+From the callback, acknowledge durable progress with confirmFlushed (the default path; see below).
+With autoKeepaliveReply = false you instead drive replies yourself with sendStandbyStatus; do not mix the two, since the auto-reply would report a flush position behind your manual ACKs.

 If the auto-reply itself fails (for example, the connection is lost between receiving the keepalive and writing the Standby Status Update), the exception is propagated out of startReplication and the callback is not invoked for that keepalive.